PrestonHager/LoftiaMediaWikiSkin/README.md

 [4]: https://tilburgsciencehub.com/topics/automation/version-control/advanced-git/naming-git-branches/

-### add a new Branch:
+### Add a new Branch:

 ```bash
 git checkout -b author-id- category-descriptiveName
 ```

-### check out another branch:
+### Check out another branch:

-use the following command.
+Use the following command.
 Add instead of "author-id- category-descriptiveName" the name of the branch you want to check out.

 ```bash
 git checkout author-id- category-descriptiveName